TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

+# Introduction
+One of the most used data structure across all languages is a Hash Table, aka Hash Map.
+If you worked before with JavaScript Objects (Which you should have), Set, and Map then you are already familiar with a hash table, but how do they work exactly under the hood, how can we save values using strings and symbols as keys and then retrieving those values.

+In this project you will learn how it all works and you will implement your own Hash Map class!
+To start we need to learn few concepts one of which is a hash code, what does it mean, and how to use it.
+Let us get started and hope you are exited to finally know what is happening with an object when you put keys and values in them.

 # What is a hash code

 Let's tart by learning what does it mean to hash a value.
 Hashing means taking an input in and generating an output that represents this input.
 Hashing the same input should give us the same hash code, there should be no random generation that is happening.
 For example, let's work a hashing function that takes a name and gives us the first letter of that name: